What is e-waste?

 Right to Repair Intern, U.S. PIRG Education Fund

 In the United States alone, we generate about 6.9 million tons of e-waste each year.
-The World Economic Forum estimates that globally, we will produce around 81.6 million tons of e-waste yearly by 2030 and our recycling rate in 2021 was at 17.4%.
+Globally, the World Economic Forum estimates that we’ll produce around 81.6 million tons of e-waste yearly by 2030.
+That’s a problem — especially when only 17.4% of this e-waste is being properly recycled worldwide.

-These materials are difficult to recycle properly.
+Part of the problem is that these materials are difficult to recycle properly.
 For starters, there’s a lack of infrastructure and regulation around e-waste recycling.
-Additionally, e-waste can contain hazardous materials such as the heavy metals lead and mercury, which require special handling to avoid releasing them into the environment.
+Additionally, e-waste can contain hazardous materials such as lead and mercury and require special handling to avoid releasing them into the environment.

+2. If it works but you don’t need it, sell it.
 If your device works, it has value.
 A number of electronics sellers refurbish used electronics.
-Many manufacturers and retailers, including Amazon, Best Buy, Gazelle, phone makers such as Apple or Samsung, and more, have refurbishing programs.
+Many manufacturers and retailers, including Amazon, Best Buy, Gazelle, and phone makers such as Apple or Samsung have refurbishing programs.
 For example, when I put my older phone’s specifications into Gazelle, it offered me $75.
 Before you sell a device, however, you should wipe your personal data off it to protect your privacy.
 You can find instructions online.
 Responsible refurbishers will erase your data, but it’s best to do it yourself to be sure.

+1. Recycle it.
 If your electronics are truly at the end of their useful life, be sure to recycle them responsibly.
 Look for local electronic recycling centers that will safely dispose of your devices and extract any valuable materials for reuse.
-Some companies that sell electronics, including Best Buy and Staples, will also recycle broken electronics for you, and your local hardware store will probably take old lightbulbs and batteries (though you should ask them, first).
+Some companies that sell electronics, including Best Buy and Staples, will also recycle broken electronics for you, and your local hardware store will probably take old light bulbs and batteries (though you should ask them, first).

 Right to repair